 Often people expect that cancer or treatment for cancer will cause weight loss, but you may find that you have gained weight or may have fat in different places.
 For example, after hormone therapy you may start to carry more weight around your middle.

 During cancer treatment you may have been less active than usual, which could also make you gain weight.
-Steroids can also make you put on weight.
-You should lose the weight again once you stop taking steroids.
+Steroids can also cause you to put on weight, but you should lose it again once you stop taking them.